Pet Transportation: Animal Safety Tips for Summer 2026

 https://citizenshipper.com/blog/furniture-shipping-company

-It’s almost that time of the year again – the hot summer months are coming up fast.
-Pretty soon, we’re going to have to start thinking about keeping our pets cool, at home or on the road.
-Here are a few words of advice you might want to consider if planning pet transportation this summer.
+It’s almost that time of year again: the hot summer months are coming up fast.
+Soon we’ll all be thinking about keeping our pets cool, at home and on the road.
+Here’s some advice worth keeping in mind if you’re planning pet transportation this summer.
+(Driving pets yourself or transporting for others?
+See the companion piece written for transporters keeping pets cool on the road.)

 Know Your Pet’s Stress Tolerance

-It’s always a good idea to be aware of risk factors that can threaten your pet’s health:
+It’s always worth knowing the risk factors that can threaten your pet’s health:

-• When it comes to heat, the most vulnerable pets are those with preexisting respiratory conditions.
+• When it comes to heat, the most vulnerable pets are those with preexisting respiratory conditions, including flat-faced breeds like Bulldogs, French Bulldogs, and Persian cats.

-• Younger animals are also more vulnerable to high temperatures.
+• Very young and very old animals are also more vulnerable to high temperatures.

-• If you have a young pet or one with preexisting conditions, keep a close watch for symptoms of heatstroke and provide enough water.
+• If you have a young pet or one with preexisting conditions, keep a close watch for symptoms of heatstroke and provide plenty of water.

-• Visit the vet before transporting your pet and gather all important veterinary documentation.
+• Visit the vet before transporting your pet and gather all the important veterinary documentation.

 Plan Pet Transportation Ahead of Time to Reduce Risk

-• Ensure they have rest stops carefully pre-planned, and that water is available at all times.
+• They have rest stops planned in advance, with water available at all times.

-• Check to be sure the carrier crate has adequate airflow — if you’re not satisfied with their crate, consider providing your own.
+• The carrier crate has good airflow.
+If you’re not satisfied with their crate, consider providing your own.

-If the risk factors seem too high, you should consider delaying pet transportation to a season with cooler weather.
+If the risk factors seem too high, it’s worth considering delaying the trip to a cooler season.

 Recognize Symptoms in Time

-It’s vitally important to spot the first signs of a pet’s problems with regulating body temperature.
-These might include:
+It’s important to spot the first signs that a pet is struggling to regulate its body temperature.
+These can include:

 • Breathing difficulties